SwiftKickMobile/SwiftMessages/ViewControllers.md

 segue.messageView.configureDropShadow()
 ````

-The view controller's view is wrapped in an instance of `ViewControllerContainerView`, which exposes configurable corner rounding options:
+The view controller's view is wrapped in an instance of `ViewControllerContainerView`, which provides corner rounding options:

 ````swift
 // Change the corner radius